londoh/ContactEtc/README.md

+* Not maintained any longer.
+This is a few years old now.

 # WebDevEtc ContactEtc - A full contact form for your Laravel Project, including everything you need to install and get a contact form up and working almost instantly

 ## Fully customisable - lots of options to suit your needs.